 Questions Regarding Financial Aid, Scholarships and University Balance

 How can I tell if my financial aid has been applied to my university balance?

 Students must login to Buff Advisor and click on View Account and Make Payments.
 On this screen, students may see a false credit balance due to ANTICIPATED aid.
 Credit balances are only legitimate if financial aid is DISBURSED.
 To review financial aid, click on Account Activity, expand the financial aid tab.
-Aid listed in the anticipated column has not been transmitted to the student's account yet.
+Aid listed in the anticipated and Currently Ineligible columns has not been transmitted to the student's account yet.
 Aid listed in the disbursed column has been applied to the student's semester balance.

 Students must manage their financial aid using the Accept/Reject My Awards link in Buff Advisor.
 This link lists required steps to complete financial aid application as well as accepting and rejecting approved financial aid awards.
 Further information is found on the Financial Aid web page.

 Where can I find out if I am getting a refund from my financial aid?

 All students can see an itemized statement for every semester that they register for classes including, billing, disbursement of financial aid, scholarships, and other payments, as well as refunds of credit.
 To do so, the student must login to Buff Advisor and click on the View Account and Make Payments link.
 Then the student will click on Account Activity, and then select the semester from the drop down box.

 To expedite refunds, we strongly encourage all students to set up direct deposit by using Bank Information US on Buff Advisor.
 Refunds will be sent electronically to the student's bank, which can be 3 to 5 days faster than receiving a paper check through the mail.
 Student will be notified through their student (Buff) email that the funds have been released to their bank.

 Why isn't my scholarship showing on my account?